 In many cases, bass boats are made to be used in freshwater only and exposing them to saltwater might potentially ruin the boat’s hull, or engine.
 This will result in costly replacements, so it’s best to be certain whether a boat and engine is made with corrosion-resistant materials before launching it into coastal waters.

-Bass boats generally cost more when they are made with pre-installed motors, fish finders and other accessories.
+Bass boats generally cost more when made with pre-installed motors, fish finders and other accessories.
 These brand-new boats might come with a retail price that’s anywhere from $20,000 to $50,000 or more in most cases (source).
+So make sure you get enough boat insurance.

-Many anglers opt to customize their own bass boats by purchasing the hull, motor, and accessories separately and installing each one themselves.
-This method is very cost-effective, but requires quite a bit of know-how, as well as time and effort to properly install each of the parts and components.
+Many anglers opt to customize their own bass boats by purchasing the hull, motor, and accessories separately and installing each.
+This method is very cost-effective, but requires quite a bit of know-how, as well as time and effort to install each of the parts and components properly.
 If you want to know more, then I have written an article explaining how to outfit your bass boat.